Utah Army National Guard Military Records

 Who Can Submit a Request for Military Records:

-Veterans of the Utah Army National Guard or next-of-kin of the deceased veterans.
+Veterans of the Utah Army National Guard or next-of-kin of the deceased veteran.

-The next-of-kin may be any of the following: un-remarried surviving spouse, son, daughter, father, mother, brother, or sister of deceased veteran.
-He or she must provide proof of the veteran’s death, such as a copy of the death certificate, newspaper article (obituary), coroner’s report of death, or funeral home letter.
+The next-of kin may be any of the following: un-remarried surviving spouse, son, daughter, father, mother, brother, or sister of the deceased veteran.
+He or she must provide proof of the veteran’ death, such as a copy of the death certificate, newspaper article (obituary), coroner’s report of death, or funeral home letter.

-Note: Our office only maintains records for current Utah Army National Guard members and Veterans of the Utah Army National Guard.
-Veterans of the Air National Guard, Air Force, Active Army, Marine Corps, Navy, and Coast Guard, please download the PDF address list of custodians and send the Standard Form 180 to your respective branch.
+Note: Our office only maintains records for current Utah Army National Guard members, Veterans of the Utah Army National Guard, and some Veterans of the Air National Guard (discharged prior to 1989).
+Veterans of the Air National Guard (discharged after 1990), Air Force, Active Army, Marine Corps, Navy, and Coast Guard, please download the PDF address list of custodians and send the Standard Form 180 to your respective branch.

-How to obtain Utah Army National Guard Military Records:
+How to Request Utah Army National Guard Military Records:

 How You Will Receive Your Records: